 Cloning objects

-By default, R6 objects have method named clone for making a copy of the object.
+By default, R6 objects have a method named $clone()

 Simple <- R6Class("Simple",